johanseaxis/acap-native-sdk-examples/web-server/README.md

-# How to use Web Server in ACAP 3
+# How to use Web Server in ACAP4 Native Application
-This document explains briefly how to build and use [Monkey Web Server](https://github.com/monkey/monkey) in ACAP3.
+This document explains briefly how to build and use [Monkey Web Server](https://github.com/monkey/monkey) in ACAP4 Native.
 Monkey is a fast and lightweight Web Server for Linux.
 It has been designed to be very scalable with low memory and CPU consumption, the perfect solution for Embedded Linux and high end production environments.
 Besides the common features as HTTP server, it expose a flexible C API which aims to behave as a fully HTTP development framework, so it can be extended as desired through the plugins interface.
 The Monkey Web Server [documentation](http://monkey-project.com/documentation/1.5) describes the configuration in detail.

 ## Getting started
 These instructions will guide you on how to execute the code.
 Below is the structure and scripts used in the example: